Granothon/GenAI-Gaming/README.md

 # GenAI Gaming
- Games made completely with GenAI tools (assets, code) for exploratory and educational purposes
+ Games made completely with GenAI tools (assets, code) for exploratory and educational purposes.
+Average time spent on creating a game is 2-6 hours including assets.

 ## Bubble
 - Code made with Claude 3.7